gioblu/PJON/src/strategies/SoftwareBitBang/README.md

 The picture above shows a [PJDL](/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md) frame transmitted over a 800m twisted pair using mode `4` (test done by [Jack Anderson](https://github.com/jdaandersj)).
 Although bits are substantially deformed the exchange occurs nominally and performance is not affected.

 ### Configuration
-Before including `PJON.h` it is possible to configure `SoftwareBitBang` using predefined constants:
+Before including the library it is possible to configure `SoftwareBitBang` using predefined constants:

 | Constant                | Purpose                             | Supported value                            |
 | ----------------------- |------------------------------------ | ------------------------------------------ |